zpz/biglist/docs/index.rst

 ::

-   pip install biglist
+   python3 -m pip install biglist

 If you need to use Google Cloud Storage for persistence, do

 ::

-   pip install "biglist[gcs]"
+   python3 -m pip install "biglist[gcs]"

 Creating a Biglist